willwu1984/eagleye/README.md

 **Configuration**

-1. add the following lines in the file WEB-INF/web.xml
+1.add the following lines in the file WEB-INF/web.xml

 ```xml
     <filter>